MineA5 - Complete Hardware and Software Guide

 4G Network Light Blinking

 Is the antenna connected securely?
 Is your SIM card activated?
-Do you have enough signal reception?
+Do you have enough signal reception at your location?

 Streaming Light Off or Solid